kyma-project/website/src/blog-posts/7-release-notes-05.md

   ![](https://github.com/kyma-project/website/blob/7fedd5f06d48150af5305dd29c6836c00698eae4/src/blog-posts/assets/Screen%20Shot%202018-11-14%20at%2023.01.02_5.png)

-  - Status of credentials (ServiceBinding) and apps binding (ServiceBindingUsage) is now visible.
-Even more, if you are viewing the bindings and in the meantime credentials creation failed, UI indicates the failure and puts a red marker on the tab so you know something wrong happened and you need to go to this tab
+  - The status of credentials (ServiceBinding) and application binding (ServiceBindingUsage) is now visible.
+Even more, if you are viewing the bindings and in the meantime the credentials creation fails, the UI indicates the failure and adds a red marker on the tab.
+This way, you know something wrong happened and you need to check the tab.

   ![](https://github.com/kyma-project/website/blob/7fedd5f06d48150af5305dd29c6836c00698eae4/src/blog-posts/assets/Screen%20Shot%202018-11-14%20at%2023.02.27_6.png)